-Occassionally we’re asked what is the best thing that San Antonio area homeowner's can do to protect their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the best thing that San Antonio area homeowner's can do to protect their air conditioning and heating system between their seasonal tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is critical to the proper performance of your HVAC system, in addition to your home's air quality.
 Research suggests that indoor air pollution is one of the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not difficult for most San Antonio homeowners, but there are usually two challenges to actually accomplishing this task:

 - Understanding just how often to change your furnace or air conditioner filter.